 At the end of the 1960/61 season Milner was given two starts at centre forward, having scored a few goals while playing up front for the Reserves.
 This experiment was short lived and Chris Chilton was soon returned the number 9 shirt.
 Milner continued to fill in at centre half – a Boxing Day 1961 defeat against Crystal Palace, a handful of games in April 1962 that yielded four wins, five more starts at the start of the 1962/63 season that featured three defeats.
 With Feasey once again restored to the centre of City’s defence in September 1962 Milner could have been excused if he had sought pastures new as he approached his 23rd birthday, but he stayed loyal to the Tigers and eventually caught the eye of manager Cliff Britton as City mounted a concerted effort to win promotion from the Third Division.

 Milner joined Division Three side Stockport County in July 1968 and was a regular choice at centre half for the Hatters, making 47 appearances and missing only five league games.
 In September 1969 he transferred to Division Three strugglers Barrow but after just 16 starts – four of which were in an epic FA Cup First Round tie against non-League Alfreton Town – he transferred to Division Three rivals Bradford City.
-After just one start for Bradford Milner joined Goole Town in May 1970 where he saw out his playing days before returning to his trade working with sheet metal, later owning a chain of Hull fish and chip shops.
+After just one substitute appearance for the Bantams in February 1970 Milner joined Goole Town in May 1970 where he saw out his playing days before returning to his trade working with sheet metal, later owning a chain of Hull fish and chip shops.

 Date/Place of Birth: 21 September 1939, Hull

 Hull City First Game: 30 March 1959, Tranmere Rovers H (Division Three), 19 years, 190 days old

 Hull City Final Game: 30 August 1967, Bolton Wanderers H (Division Two), 27 years, 343 days old